Borderline Personality Disorder

 Transference-focused psychotherapy (TFP)

 Researchers believe that TFP treatments may help those with borderline personality disorder (BPD) who experience a split optimistic and pessimistic view of themselves and their primary caregiver due to excessive childhood aggression.
-TFP aims to merge the positive and negative perspectives to form a realistic view of the self and others.
+TFP aims to merge the positive and negative perspectives of personality to form a realistic view of the self and others.

 Coping with BPD